 You will need a password to enroll in this class as a proof of pre-requisites.

 Nancy Golden has a passion for sharing her faith and a heart for people of “every tribe and language and people and nation.”
 She graduated from Dallas Christian College and earned her master’s degree from Liberty Baptist Theological Seminary.
 Nancy’s seminary work included theology and Bible with an intercultural studies focus.
 Her passion for evangelism led her to author a book, The Second Greatest Commandment Meets the Great Commission: How to Love Your Neighbors to Christ (HIS Publishing Group, 2013).
 She authored a second book, Taking Back Advent: Moving from the Mundane to the Miraculous (Golden Cross Ranch LLC 2018) in the same easy-to-read style to bring a satisfying component to each day of the Christmas season.

 Nancy is an adjunct faculty member at Dallas Christian College and has taught How to Study the Bible, New Testament Survey, and World Religions.
 In addition, she has developed a cross-cultural missions course for Dallas Christian College that incorporates both the theology and the history of missions.

 Nancy and her husband Phil are are members of the Carrollton Church of the Nazarene in Carrollton, Texas.
-Nancy is very active at her church and her current activities include training volunteers for ESL ministry, teaching an evangelism class on Wednesday nights, and she is also the Director of the Carrollton League of Writers, an outreach of the church that provides their weekly meeting place.
+Nancy is very active at her church and she is also the Director of the Carrollton League of Writers, an outreach of the church that provides their weekly meeting place.
 When she is not busy with her family, students, and church activities, Nancy can be found riding her horse, Pistol, who fortunately does not mind listening to her sing praise and worship songs!

 Visit Nancy’s website to learn more about how to share your faith.